jongpie/NebulaQueryAndSearch/README.md

 ## Features

-- Provides chainable builder methods for dyanmically building queries & searches in APex
+-   Provides chainable builder methods for dyanmically building SOQL queries & SOSL searches in Apex
 -   Easily add fields to a query based on field level security
 -   Easily add fields from a field set
 -   Automatically adds the parent name field for any lookup/master-detail fields
 -   Adds translations for picklist fields & record types by calling includeLabels()
 -   Adds localized formatting for number, date, datetime, time, or currency fields by calling includeFormattedValues()
 -   Leverage query scope to filter results
 -   Enable query & search caching by simple calling cacheResults()
 -   Reuse your dynamic SOQL queries to quickly build dynamic SOSL searches

 ## Overview